Universal Robust Regression via Maximum Mean Discrepancy: Acknowledgements

 \section{Acknowledgements}

-We would like to acknowledge the Heilbronn Institute for Mathematical Research who funded a two weeks visit for P. A. to the University of Bristol, during which this work was started.
+We would like to acknowledge the Heilbronn Institute for Mathematical Research who funded a two-week visit for P. A.~to the University of Bristol, during which this work was started.
+We thank Timoth\'ee Mathieu (INRIA) who provided detailed explanations on the MOM implementation in \texttt{scikit-learn-extra}.